carolynlu/stamper/README.md

 # Stamper

-The project is deployed on PythonAnywhere: https://jalenseotechdev.pythonanywhere.com/
+The project is deployed on Render: https://stamper-ctrp.onrender.com/

 ### Table of Contents
 - [General Info](#general-info)